fredhohman/fredhohman.github.io/stuff-i-use.md

 ### Audio
 On both sides of my desk sit [KRK Rokit 5 studio monitors][rokit5] with an accompanying [Rokit 10s subwoofer][rokit10].
-I run audio from my computer through a [Presonus Firestudio][firestudio].
+I run audio from my computer through a now old [Presonus Firestudio][firestudio].
+For less serious recording, I use a [Blue Yeticaster][yeti] microphone for video calling and voice overs.

 I carry [Shure SE215 isolating headphones/earbuds][shure] with me at all times for sound quality, minor noise cancellation, and most importantly: they never fall out of my ears.
+I also carry a pair of the renowned [Audio Technica ATH-m50x][m50x] headphones for their excellent sound quality and portability.

 ### Photography
 As an amateur photographer, I'm shooting with a hand-me-down [Nikon D80][d80], but I always have my phone on me to snap a quick picture.